Fatal car crash that left three dead investigated

 People have also started arriving to leave floral tributes to those who died.

-“Three of those who were reported missing have been found deceased, two have been taken to hospital with serious injuries,” a Gwent Police spokeswoman said.
+“It’s natural they might have disappeared for a bit, but the families’ instincts are right.”

+Gwent Police said the two injured people were being treated in hospital for serious injuries.

-“Specialist officers are supporting the families of those involved and enquiries are ongoing.
+“Specialist officers are supporting the families of those involved and enquiries are ongoing,” a force spokeswoman said.

 “The case has been referred to the IOPC in line with normal procedures.”